The Terms That Shape Trust Law

-Legal definitions are not just technicalities.
-In trust law, a single defined term can determine who receives notice, who has standing to challenge a trustee, or whether a creditor can reach trust assets.
-This statute provides the vocabulary for the entire Arizona Trust Code.
+In trust law, a single defined term can decide who gets notice or who may challenge a trustee.
+This statute sets the vocabulary for the entire Trust Code.

 "Settlor" means a person, including a testator, who creates or contributes property to a trust.
 If more than one person creates or contributes property to a trust, each person is a settlor of the portion of the trust property attributable to that person's contribution except to the extent another person has the power to revoke or withdraw that portion.